 Wine and onions foster a local economy centered on specialty products.

 Founded in 1983, L'Ecole No 41 is one of the oldest wineries in the Walla Walla Valley.
 The family-owned winery is located in the historic Frenchtown School in Lowden.
 Next year will be the 30th anniversary of L'Ecole.
-Marty and Megan Clubb,...
+Marty and Megan Clubb, the current owners of L'Ecole, have built on what Megan's...
 Read more »

 Spring in Walla Walla offers the chance for a mid-semester adventure.
 Whether you prefer to indulge in local food and drink, explore hiking trails or take an OP sea kayaking trip, opportunities outside the Whitman bubble abound.

 Questions: 1.
 What are your top five favorite books of all time?
-2. What was the most life-changing book you read while...
+2. What was the most life-changing book you read while in college or at grad school?
+Why?
+3. What is a book that you are eager to add to your collection?
+Don Snow, senior lecturer of environmental humanities and general studies ...
 Read more »

 Why is community service on campus largely dominated by female students?